Faculty and Staff

 Melissa McPheeters, Ph.D., M.P.H.

-Dr. McPheeters, Director of the EPC, is also a Research Associate Professor in the Departments of Obstetrics and Gynecology and General Medicine and Public Health and the Co-Director for the Emphasis Program Area on Healthcare and Public Health Research and Management at Vanderbilt .
+Dr. McPheeters, Director of the EPC, is also a Research Associate Professor in the Department of Health Policy and General Medicine and Public Health and the Director of the Vanderbilt Epidemiology Track for Master's in Public Health Program .
 She is trained in scientific writing and research, with a bachelor´s degree in professional writing, an M.P.H. in maternal and child health, and a Ph.D. in Epidemiology.
 Dr. McPheeters has more than a decade of experience in comparative effectiveness research and communicating complex concepts to a range of audiences, including clinicians, policy makers, and the public.

 Katherine E. Hartmann, M.D., Ph.D.

 Dr. Hartmann is the Co-Director of the Vanderbilt University EPC and Associate Dean for Clinical and Translational Scientist Development at Vanderbilt University Medical Center.
 She is also the Deputy Director of the Institute for Medicine and Public Health, where she serves as Director of Women´s Health Research, and as the Lucius E. Burch Vice Chair of Research in Obstetrics and Gynecology.
 Dr. Hartmann is a health care and reproductive epidemiologist.
 She received her medical training as well as a master´s degree in science writing from Johns Hopkins University.
 She completed her residency and doctoral training in epidemiology at the University of North Carolina.
 She was the founding director of the Center for Women´s Health Research at the University of North Carolina before joining the faculty of Vanderbilt University in 2006.